ms/buildtogether.tech/research/index.md

 should "focus on other predictors of performance, including expertise and task complexity" instead, as these factors overshadow any personality effects.

+## What Do We Know About Innate Ability?

-But the most important result is the one in <cite>Patitsas2016</cite>.
+The most important result in this chapter comes from <cite>Patitsas2016</cite>.
 Its abstract is worth repeating in full:

 <blockquote markdown="1">